aberghammer-analytics/nba_data_pull/README.md

 To get started, you can run `uv sync` if you have uv installed to install the required dependencies and set up the virtual environment.
 If not, you can run `pip install .` to install dependincies from `pyproject.toml`.

+This automated repo uses AWS S3 to store the data.
+You will need to set a bucket along with the correct security requirements, you will then want to add your AWS credentials to the `sample.env` file to ensure everything loads properly and works consistently.

 This repo uses [typer](https://typer.tiangolo.com/) as the CLI tool to run each command manually, but airflow is used for automation and scheduling.
 Typer allows you to run commands using syntax such as `python src/get_data.py <command> <args>` to run the function.
 You can also use the `--help` flag to get more information on the function prior to running it.

 ## Workflow